6 Best website builders for church 2024

 Also, GoDaddy participates in the In-Kind Donation Program, which helps the non-profit organizations (churches do apply!) reach their goals by donating free tools to them, such as domain names and even free hosting or builders.
 So check them out – you might find something for yourself, too.

-All things considered, I’m a huge fan of what I have seen from GoDaddy.
+All things considered, we're big big fans of GoDaddy offering.
 And, if you’re short on time, but still want to be seen and heard online, GoDaddy will be right up your alley, too.

 5. Weebly – excellent church website builder for donations